-In March 2014, we posted on the falling producer price of steel and iron in 2014.
-This prediction was right and the PPI of iron and steel has been falling from 238.0 (January 2014) to 225.7 (November 2014).
-The overall PPI has also dropped by 7.2 points since March.
-Here we report that we foresee no general change in the declining trend.
-In 2015, we expect that the producer price index of iron and steel will experience further fall together with oil and many other commodities.
-Moreover, the overall PPI will be also falling and dragging consumer prices down.
+In December 2014, we posted on the falling producer price of steel and iron in 2014 and on further fall in 2015-2016.
+This prediction was right and the PPI of iron and steel has been falling from 226 (January 2014) to 173 (February 2016).
+The overall PPI has also dropped by 20 points since 2014.
+Here we report that we foresee no general change in the declining trend in the short-term.
+In 2017, we expect that the producer price index of iron and steel will reach its bottom and start to grow, likely during the next decade.
+Moreover, the overall PPI will stop falling and dragging consumer prices down.

 For price prediction of various commodities, our general approach is based on the presence of long-term sustainable (linear and nonlinear) trends in the evolution of the CPI and PPI in the United States [1, 2].
 The difference between components of these indices is not a random one but is rather a predetermined process.
 Using these trends, one can predict consumer and producer price indices for select goods, services and commodities.